How to Burn iPhoto & Photos slideshow to DVD on Mac

-Open up this MTS to DVD Converter and the first thing you see is a nice screen as the program loads.
+Run this MTS to DVD converter and the first thing you see is a plain screen as the program loads.

-To get started we will add video files, so click on the "+" button near the top right of the program window, then navigate and select the MTS videos you wish to burn to the empty disc.
+To get started we will add video files, so click on the "+" icon on the center area of the program window, then navigate and select the MTS videos you wish to burn to the empty disc.
 When the video files are loaded a green bar in the bottom side will show you how full the DVD disc is.

 Note it's really easy to figure out if you added too much video or not through the bottom bar, which will show you the percentage of the DVD that is full.